 - WAIVER OF JURY TRIAL.
 THE PARTIES WAIVE ANY RIGHT TO A JURY TRIAL IN ANY PROCEEDING ARISING OUT OF OR RELATED TO THIS AGREEMENT OR THE SERVICES OR DELIVERABLES PROVIDED HEREUNDER.

 - Notices.
-Notices and communications hereunder shall be in writing and deemed served when received by hand delivery, certified mail (return receipt requested), by recognized overnight courier, or by facsimile (electronically confirmed and followed up immediately by standard United States mail), to an officer of the other party.
+Notices and communications hereunder shall be in writing and deemed served when received by hand delivery, certified mail (return receipt requested), by recognized overnight courier, or by email to firstname.lastname@example.org, to an officer of the other party.

 - Entire Agreement.
 This Agreement, including any Schedules and/or SOWs, is the entire agreement of the parties, represents the complete integration of the parties’ agreement, and supersedes all prior agreements and communications between the parties with respect to the subject matter of this Agreement (including all prior non-disclosure and confidentiality agreements signed by the parties in anticipation of the business relationship described in this Agreement).
 In the event of an inconsistency, ambiguity, contradiction or conflict between the terms of this Agreement, its Schedules, SOWs, any amendments to any of the foregoing and any Change Orders, the order of preference is: (i) the terms of any amendment to this Agreement, (ii) then the terms of this Agreement, unless expressly overridden by a Statement of Work or Schedule; (iii) then the terms of the Schedules to this Agreement, and (iv) then the terms of a Statement of Work.